 Data Matching Techniques: A Technical Breakdown for Data Engineers

 Data matching techniques are the algorithms and methods used to compare records across datasets and determine whether they refer to the same real-world entity.
 The four primary categories are deterministic (exact-rule) matching, probabilistic (weighted-score) matching, fuzzy (string-similarity) matching, and machine learning-based matching.
-Each technique has distinct accuracy characteristics, computational requirements, transparency levels, and optimal use cases.
-Enterprise implementations almost always combine multiple techniques in hybrid workflows.
+Each technique has distinct accuracy characteristics, computational requirements, transparency levels, and optimal use cases, and enterprise implementations almost always combine multiple techniques in hybrid workflows.

 Key Takeaways